anyshake/homepage/docs/AnyShake Observer/Configuration/Services/miniseed.md

 This object manages MiniSEED settings for AnyShake Observer, which are optional for its core functionality.
 When enabled, AnyShake Observer will generate daily MiniSEED files accessible through the web interface.

-**Please note that MiniSEED and Archiver are independent features.**

 ## Fields

 ### enable